Medical-Models-Jonathon-Clifford/medical-models-service/README.md

 # Medical Models Service

 Java Spring Boot service for the Medical Models application.
-Handles the backend business logic for Medical Models.
+Handles the backend business logic.

 If you're interested in the architecture of Medical Models at a high level.
 Look here - [medical-models-system-documentation](https://github.com/Medical-Models-Jonathon-Clifford/medical-models-system-documentation).